lulzzz/Tarzan/README.md

 * Apache Spark -- provides a scalable data processing engine suitable for specific types of operations.

+* Apache Flink -- real-time processing engine used for input stream processing.

 * Cassandra -- provides persistence layer for data in rest.